Noel Shore, Nova Scotia

 - Avondale Sky Winery: located in a former church that was moved 42km by ferry boat from the community of Walton.
 It’s no wonder why Avondale Sky wine is so divine!

-- Tidal Life Guesthouse: A Heritage home (c 1870) on a 13-acre property in the village of Maitland with walking trails on site and just 45 km from Halifax airport
+- Tidal Life Guesthouse: A heritage home (c 1870) on a 13-acre property in the village of Maitland with walking trails on site and just 45 km from Halifax Stanfield International Airport.

 Places to Eat